-Democratic and Republican incumbents ousted in Virginia House primaries
+Three Democratic incumbents, one Republican ousted in Virginia House primaries

 Carter conceded in a statement on Twitter, saying, “This job has made me miserable for the last 4 years.
 I made a lot of people’s lives objectively better, but the constant assassination threats and harassment were terrible for my family and my health.
 I’m relieved to say that I’ve done my part, and now it’s someone else’s turn.”

-The unusual dynamics in Carter’s race were the result of a delay in Census Bureau population data affecting redistricting, which left several House incumbents with statewide ambitions running for two offices at once.
+Poindexter lost by roughly 30 percentage points to Wren Williams, who counseled former president Donald Trump’s campaign during the Wisconsin recount — a sign of the Trump’s firm hold on the GOP in parts of the state where he, and his false claims of a stolen election, remain deeply popular.

-Carter was among 14 House Democrats who faced challengers — some of whom were backed by the party establishment in unexpectedly competitive races.
-Three Republican seats were also contested.
+Williams, former chairman of the Patrick County Republican Committee in Southwestern Virginia, made his support of Trump’s challenges to the 2020 election a central part of his campaign while hitting Poindexter for not doing the same.

+The ousted incumbents were among 17 who faced challengers — three Republicans and 14 Democrats.
 The races unfolded against the backdrop of rapid change in Virginia, as the new Democratic majority in the General Assembly legalized marijuana, abolished the death penalty and approved a series of gun-control laws over the past two years.
-Republicans are accusing Democrats of being “radical,” hoping to snatch wary centrist voters from liberal candidates in November.
-Williams is one of several who have fervently aligned themselves with Trump and supported his false election claims.

-In Virginia Beach’s 83rd district, Republican Chris Stolle, who held the seat before narrowly losing to Democrat Nancy Guy in 2019, was in a tight race with Trumpian lawyer Tim Anderson, far ahead of newcomer Philip M. Kazmierczak.
+In Virginia Beach’s 83rd district, Republican Chris Stolle, who held the seat before narrowly losing to Democrat Nancy Guy in 2019, was in a tight race with Trump-allied lawyer Tim Anderson, far ahead of newcomer Philip M. Kazmierczak, according to preliminary results.
 Each represents a starkly different path for the GOP, with Stolle — whose family has been a fixture in GOP politics — aligned with the more traditional conservative wing.

-Anderson slung at lawsuits at Democratic lawmakers and emphasized election security.
-Kazmierczak pitched himself as a member of a new generation of Republican leaders, averse to both stodgy establishment politics and firebrand culture wars.
+Anderson slung lawsuits at Democratic lawmakers and emphasized election security — which some voters found appealing.

-Cyndy Welde said she chose Anderson because of his focus on voting-related matters — citing her concerns about the integrity of the November elections.
+Cyndy Welde said she chose Anderson because of his focus on voting-related matters, citing her concerns about the integrity of the November elections.
 “He’s very conservative, and that matters to me,” she said.

-Shawn Iman, 54, and Diana Iman, 63, voted together at Bayside Elementary School in Virginia Beach — he for Stolle, based on the candidate’s support for the military and opposition to higher taxes, and she for Kazmierczak.
+Shawn Iman, 54, and Diana Iman, 63, voted together at Bayside Elementary School in Virginia Beach but for different GOP candidates.
+Shawn voted for Stolle, based on his support for the military and opposition to higher taxes, while Diana voted for Kazmierczak.

 Old guard, new guard or Trump guard: Republicans in one Virginia Beach district face intriguing choices for a House of Delegates candidate

-On the Democratic side, the race between Del.
+On the Democratic side, a close race between Del.
 Ibraheem Samirah (Fairfax) and Irene Shin in Fairfax County showcased a divide between the establishment and its more aggressive left flank — only in this case the establishment has lined up behind the challenger, Shin.

 Outside Fox Mill Elementary School in Herndon, the intraparty tensions were on full display.
 Samirah greeted voters, opening each conversation with “Hi, I’m your state delegate, Ibraheem Samirah.”
 State Sen. Jennifer Boysko (D-Fairfax) was there as well, standing next to Samirah and telling voters to choose Shin, the director of a nonprofit voter advocacy group.

-Samirah, who splashed onto the scene when he stood to yell, “You can’t send us back!” during a Trump speech in Virginia, has rankled party leaders with his rejection of the “Virginia way,” the rules of decorum that have governed politics in the commonwealth for generations.
+Samirah, who splashed onto the scene when he stood to yell, “You can’t send us back!” during a Trump speech in Virginia, has rankled party leaders with his rejection of the “Virginia way,” the rules of decorum that have governed Virginia politics for generations.

 Boysko is one of several sitting lawmakers to endorse Shin, the daughter of Korean immigrants who has focused much of her campaign on health care access and affordable housing.